dhis2/developer-portal/blog/2021-03-02-dhis2-dev-portal.md

 ## Community

 The [Community](/community) page is an important one as it provides links and resources to the DHIS2 Developer Community.
-Besides the Community of Practice, we have just created a [Slack workspace](/community#slack-workspace-for-dhis2-developers) for DHIS2 Developers to meet and share all things developer.

 ## Contribution